spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

     "integration tests" on the full ensemble of SYNPHOT files.
 The first integration test confirms consistency of component names between the files.
-    The second test iterates through a list of valid observation mode strings and confirms that both the stsynphot and pysynphot libraries are able to instantiate each mode without error.
+    The second test iterates through a list of valid observation mode strings and confirms that the stsynphot library is able to instantiate each mode without error.

 The SYNPHOT integration test results are displayed on the Results page in an additional accordion panel: